-LIBERAL STU JDIES MAJOR Credits required : 16 + Core curriculum Academic Year 2014-2015 Course Code SYM 110 Course Title Leadership for Social Justice Seminar Capstone Concentration in one of the core realms with courses at the 200 level or higher.
-6 credits level or higher.
+LIBERAL STUDIES MAJOR Credits required: 16 + Core curriculum Academic Y Year 2 015-2 016 Course Code Course Title Credits Gr Cr Tm SYM 110 Leadership for Social Justice Seminar 3 Capstone 3 Concentration in one of the core realms with a selection of courses at the 200 level or higher.
+6 credits must be at the 300 level or higher.
+10